picklednewtons/OMGNetstatic/content/about.md

 toc: false
 ---

-Site maintained by the OMG community to help fellow plebs get up to date on the OMG Network basics.
+Site maintained by the OMG community to help fellow plebs get up to speed on the OMG Network basics.